-Lastly, we analyze the time complexity of Dijkstra projection and look-ahead Dijkstra projection.
-As shown in Alg.\,\ref{alg:dijkstra_projection}, the overall time complexity of Dijkstra projection is dominated by the function \textsc{FindShortestPathFromHeight}, which executes in $O(n \log n)$ time.
+Lastly, we analyze the time complexity of the Dijkstra projection and its look-ahead variant.
+As shown in Alg.\,\ref{alg:dijkstra_projection}, the overall time complexity of the Dijkstra projection is dominated by the function \textsc{FindShortestPathFromHeight}, which executes in $O(n \log n)$ time.
 We note that the function \textsc{LiftPath} will not be a bottleneck, since it runs in time linear to the path length $\left|p\right|$, even when modifying the kink parity to satisfy the condition.
 Given that the path length $\left|p\right|$ can be bounded above by $n$, this procedure runs in $O(n)$ time.
 Consequently, we have a total time complexity of $O(n m \log n)$ for the original algorithm and $O(n m \log n + m \log m)$ when combined with instruction look-ahead.